evidentlyai/evidently/docs/book/evaluations/evals_overview.md

 **Explore view**.
 You'll get the Report or Test Suite and, if available, the dataset linked to the evaluation.

+{% hint style="success" %}
+Supported in: `Evidently Cloud` and `Evidently Enterprise`.
+In Evidently OSS, you can can access only the Report.
+{% endhint %}

 * To view the Report only, click on the "dataset" sign at the top to hide the dataset.
 * To see results from a specific evaluation within the Report, use the dropdown menu to select the Metric.
 * To compare Reports side by side, click on "duplicate snapshot" (this will keep the current Metric in view), and then select a different Report for comparison.